About Sharon Colilles

 - BA (Hons) Education Studies

-Doctoral research examines how principle models of teaching within the EYFS shape mixed race learners’ identity.
-While sociocultural and critical race theory has been used to explore how children respond to their cultural and educational worlds.
-Sharon offers the complexities of how mixed-race children participate in these experiences and the role practitioners play in shaping identity have been overlooked.
+Doctoral research examines how principle models of play pedagogy within the Early Years Foundation Stage (EYFS) influence and shape mixed heritage learners’ identity formation.
+While sociocultural has been used to explore how children respond to their cultural and educational worlds.
+Sharon offers the complexities of how mixed-heritage children participate in these experiences and the role practitioners play in shaping identity have been overlooked.